 Chromium is a naturally occurring element in the earth's crust.
-Chromium has a number of different valence states, but typically only occurs in its trivalent form (chromium [III]) and hexavalent form (chromium [VI]) naturally.
+It has a number of different valence states, but typically occurs in its trivalent (chromium [III]) and hexavalent (chromium [VI]) forms.
 Chromium [VI] compounds are most often products of industrial processes.
 Common chromium [VI] chemicals include potassium chromate and dichromate, sodium chromate and dichromate, lead chromate, calcium chromate, and chromium trioxide.
-A number of other hexavalent compounds exist; refer to HSDB for more information.
+A number of other hexavalent compounds exist; refer to Hazardous Substances Data Bank (HSDB) for more information.

-Acute inhalation exposure to hexavalent chromium may cause irritation and damage to the nose, throat and lungs.
+Acute inhalation exposure to hexavalent chromium may irritate and damage the nose, throat, and lungs.
 Dermal exposure to chromium [VI] may also cause allergic contact dermatitis and skin sensitization.

 *This designation applies to a number of different chromium [VI] compounds, including chromium trioxide and various chromic acid (chromate) compounds.

 Hexavalent chromium was not included in other Canadian government chemical listings reviewed.

 Hexavalent chromium is used to manufacture stainless steel and other alloys, pigments, and wood preservatives and in leather tanning and metal finishing (chrome plating).[4,8] Chromium [VI] compounds are also used in smaller quantities in printer ink toners, textile dyes, drilling muds, and during water treatment and chemical production.[3,4]